 We draw attention that as per the IND AS 19 "Employee Benefits", re-measurements of long term employee benefits and the corresponding liabilities is to be valued, validated and certified by an actuary.
-In the absence of said report we are unable to comment upon the correctness of the liability recognized in the financial result.
+In the absence of said report we are unable to comment upon the correctness of the liability, accounts and disclosure required to be recognized in the financial result.
 The net impact of the same on profit remained uncertain.